Graph Clustering with Graph Neural Networks: Experiments

-Figure~\ref{fig:synthetic-results} demonstrates overwhelming superiority of \thiswork{} in all considered scenarios.
-In scenario 1 we see that \thiswork{} can effectively leverage the feature signal to obtain outstanding clustering performance even when the graph structure is close to random, far beyond the spectral detectability threshold (pictured in gray).
-Scenario 2 demonstrates that even in the presence of a weak feature signal \thiswork outperforms stochastic SBM minimization, while MinCutPool needs \emph{two orders of magnitude} stronger signal to attain the same performance.
-Scenario 3 demonstrates that \thiswork{} is not susceptible to nested feature clusters and can correctly recover underlying graph structure.
-Scenario 4 shows that \thiswork is more susceptible to grouped features, as it becomes hard to differentiate graph clusters with similar features, however, MinCutPool is struggling to pick up \emph{any} signal in the data.
-Scenarios 5\&6 demonstrate that \thiswork is stable in terms of the degree distribution of the graph, while MinCutPool is not.
+\ant{To better understand the limits of the task, we study the performance of our baselines and report the results on Figure~\ref{fig:synthetic-results-baselines}.
+In particular our interest lies in the performance of the SBM and pure k-means over features, as these two baselines depict the performance possible when utilizing only one aspect of the data.
+Scenario 1 shows that \thiswork{} can effectively leverage the feature signal to obtain outstanding clustering performance even when the graph structure is close to random, far beyond the spectral detectability threshold (pictured in gray).
+Scenario 2 demonstrates that even in the presence of a weak feature signal \thiswork outperforms stochastic SBM minimization.
 We also notice that while the k-means(DGI) baseline offers some improvements over using features or the graph structure alone, it never surpasses the strongest signal provider in the graph, never being better than the best one between k-means(features) and SBM.
-Finally, we provide an illustration of the how MinCutPool collapsing into a single cluster while \thiswork succeeds in Figure~\ref{fig:viz}.
+K-means applied over the extracted DeepWalk representations are also almost never stronger than the community detection using direct SBM likelihood optimization. }